 Both Trinity Gask Parish Church and its Churchyard are listed separately, and both are C listed.
 The church and its graveyard sit in an elevated position with open countryside to the south, east and west - this application site, and other application site would be immediately to the south.
 In my view, the elevated position of the church and its graveyard does contribute to their significance through visibility within the wider landscape.
-Even though this application would be positioned further down the field at a slightly lower level than the northern proposed plot, the construction of a new building(s) in this location would have a significant impact on the historic views of the church and its graveyard and would compete visually with the prominence of the listed buildings in the landscape.
+The construction of a new building(s) in such close proximity to the listed buildings would have a significant impact on these historic views, and would compete visually with the prominence of the listed buildings in the landscape.
 I therefore consider the proposal to have the potential to have an adverse impact on the setting of the listed building(s), and this view is shared by a colleague with conservation expertise.